Most of us have small bathrooms. These small bathroom ideas for organizing and storage can help get you started making the most of this small space.

-The toilet area is pretty easy to organize - there's not much to it.
+The toilet area is pretty easy to organize - there's not much too it.
+The toilet itself being fixed in place you don't have much to find a home for here.
 If you have a potty chair for little ones, for cleanliness you'll want to keep the potty chair away from the big-person potty.

 You don't want your little one grabbing onto the big potty while sitting down, getting up, or whiling away the time on the pot.

-And of course, you wouldn't want a big person tripping over the little potty and making a big mess if it should be full.
-Keeping the two separate, on opposing walls, say, you'll find it easier to keep each cleaner.
+And of course, you wouldn't want a big person tripping out the little potty and making a big mess if it should be full.
+By keeping the two separate, on opposing walls, say, you'll find it easier to keep each cleaner.

 Keep extra rolls of toilet paper next to the toilet.
 I keep mine in a covered woven basket stashed between the wall and the porcelain potty so hands in need of a washing don't go wandering and contaminate cabinets beneath the sink and other surfaces.

-These small bathroom ideas are a starting place - customize them to make your bath an organized, functional place for you and the family.
+These small bathroom ideas are a starting place - customize them as needed to make your bath an organized, functional place.